KittyGiraudel/sass-guidelines/en/_introduction.md

 A large part of this styleguide is strongly opinionated.
 I have been reading and writing Sass for several years now, to the point where I now have a lot of principles when it comes to writing clean stylesheets.
 I understand that it might not please nor suit everybody, and this is perfectly normal.

 Although, I believe that guidelines are made to be extended.
-Extending Sass Guidelines could be as simple as having a document stating that the code is following the guidelines from thise styleguide except for a few things; in which case, specific rules would be explained below.
+Extending Sass Guidelines could be as simple as having a document stating that the code is following the guidelines from this styleguide except for a few things; in which case, specific rules would be explained below.

 An example of styleguide extension can be found on the [SassDoc repository](https://github.com/SassDoc/sassdoc/blob/master/GUIDELINES.md):